 The success or failure of ‘Operation: Calm Bunny’ depends entirely on how well you prepare for the move beforehand, and moving house with a rabbit requires a lot of preparation if you don’t want to have a fluffy bundle of trembling anxiety on your hands.

-• Make sure that you have a secure cage suitable for traveling.
+- Make sure that you have a secure cage suitable for travelling.
 Ensure that it’s big enough for your little friend to be comfortable but not so big that they slide around inside.
-The cage door must also be secure, the last thing you want while driving to your new home is a scared rabbit bouncing off of every available surface.
+The cage door must also be secure, the last thing you want while driving to your new home is a scared rabbit bouncing off of every available surface and dropping faeces or peeing in your car.

-• Rabbits are especially sensitive to heat.
+- Rabbits are especially sensitive to heat.
 The only way they can regulate their body temperature is by sending blood through their ears.
 When they start to get too hot the blood vessels in their ears expand, as more blood passes through the ears it’s gradually cooled and sent to the rest of the body.
-So while travelling try to maintain an interior temperature of between 4.5C and 24C to keep the little critter happy.
+So while travelling try to maintain an interior temperature of between 10C and 24C to keep the little ball of joy happy.

 Book Fantastic Removals for a Quick Relocation